-A number of cultural events are held annually in communities throughout Columbia County.
-Although none are directly located within the Town of Columbus, seven of the events are held in the City of Columbus adjacent to the Town.
+A number of cultural events are held annually in communities throughout Columbia County although none are directly located within the Town of Fountain Prairie.
 These events encourage residential development, attract local tourism, and boost local economies.
 Many of these events have a component that celebrates local history and helps to increase the sense of community in the area.
 These events are often sponsored by local chambers of commerce or other community groups.
 July and August are the most active months for community events in Columbia County.
 Table 5-8 lists the major cultural events by community in Columbia County.